Best Current Accounts 2023

 There’s also 5% interest on roundup payments and it’s fee free to use abroad.
 Here’s my full Chase Bank UK review.

-Runner up: Starling or Virgin Money (Overseas spending)
+Runner up: Starling / First Direct (Overseas spending)

-There are a few accounts that won’t charge you to spend or take out cash abroad, so if you don’t have a Chase account it’s worth having one from either Starling or Virgin Money.
+There are a few accounts that won’t charge you to spend or take out cash abroad, so if you don’t have a Chase account it’s worth having one.
+The top ones with no limits are from either Starling or First Direct.
 Here’s more on spending abroad.

 Best bank account for your bills

-Only Santander will give you money back each month on your bills – but sadly the better paying Santander 123 Lite account was closed to new customers in late 2022 (if you’ve already got it, then keep using it).
+Only Santander will give you money back each month on direct debits for your bills – but sadly the better paying Santander 123 and 123 Lite accounts are no longer open to new customers (if you’ve already got either, then keep using it).

-Instead you can choose between the Edge and 123 accounts, and it’s the latter that will probably earn you more cashback each year,
+Instead you can choose between the Edge and Edge Up accounts, and it’s the former that will probably earn you more cashback each year.

 Runner up: Chase

-You can also get cashback on some bills via Chase Bank’s debit card, and also use this to earn money back on other regular subscriptions such as TV and music streaming.
+You can also get cashback on some bills via Chase Bank’s debit card (not direct debits), and also use this to earn money back on other regular subscriptions such as TV and music streaming.

 Best bank accounts with rewards